Adi-tya-shukla/SMART_TODO/README.md

 Searching Tasks: Utilize the search bar to find tasks containing specific keywords.​

 Contributing
 We welcome contributions to enhance SMART TODO.
-To contribute:
+To contribute:​

 Fork the Repository.